 Yes, metformin price may vary depending on the form and strength.

-Metformin comes as a tablet that you swallow.
-This form of metformin comes in the following strengths:
+Metformin comes as an immediate-release (IR) tablet that you swallow.
+This type of tablet starts releasing medication as soon as you take it.
+Metformin IR comes in the following strengths:

 - 500 milligrams (mg)

 It also comes as a time-release tablet as well, which is also called an extended-release (ER) tablet.
 This is a type of tablet that releases medication slowly over time.
 Metformin ER comes in the following strengths:

 - 500 mg

 If you have questions about costs for the different strengths or forms of metformin, talk with your pharmacist.